roachspray/acsac17wip/README.md

 input information to the slice generation.

 So now that you have done that you want to generate slices, and slices that are AFL-able.
-You can just run hanker.py -s target.json and in the work directory you will have this.
-You can now fuzz the depN_afl executables.
+You can just run pskin_help.py -s target.json and in the work directory you will have this.
+You can now fuzz the depN_afl executables with AFL.

 If wishing to take your target.bc and instrumenting with AFL, you can use the afl-clang-fast tool.
 Just be sure to specify AFL_CC/AFL_CXX to the correct versions of clang/LLVM you have used for the target.bc generation.etc

+# If need more info

+If need/want more info, let me know and I am happy to help.
+I also encourage people to help with more general issues or telling me it sucks :)